ziroock/mango-media/README.md

 learning experience, because it gives me the opportunity to architect and
 then encode the envisioned feature.
 ### Functionality
+#### Invitations
+   - Mongo Media (MM) provides an **invitations** property that allows users to
+   invite friends to join MM by email.
+   - To achieve this I used React Redux Form to create an input form and review.
+    The user can write down arbitrary amount of emails in CSV format.
+Then once
+    the review button gets clicked, a validation function checks the emails,
+    and given they have a valid format.
+The state of the input form gets preserved
+    and shown to the user on the review form.
+Once the user reviews their input,
+    they press send the invitations get sent.
+   - I used SendGrid API for their email services.
+Also, I used their webhook data
+   to monitor and record the total number of clicked invitations.
+   - Each user has 3 trackers for the invitation:
+        1. totalNumInvSent - Tracks the number of invitations sent by each user.
+        ( For now it counts faulty emails that are not received. **TODO: Fix this**)
+        2. totalNumRegistered - Tracks the number of users that registered from an invitation by the current user (the user that sent the invites)
+        3. totalNumInvClicked - Tracks the number of users that opened the invitation
+        sent by the current user.

 **TODO: Finish Section**

 ## How to run the project